Archived posts in ' "Ideas & Inspirations"

 Luis Royo

-i love it…so much that i’ve been scouring for his art works all over the globe.unfortunately for me, they are all so expensive. huhuhu! sigh…
+- i love his work! —so much, that i’ve been scouring for his art works all over the globe…unfortunately, they are all so expensive :(

 Luis Royo (born in 1954 in Olalla, Spain) is a Spanish artist, known for his darkly sensual paintings of women and mechanical life forms.
 He has also recently started doing sculptures of some of his earlier art.